Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter2.md

 widget.showModal(); // "<div></div>"
 ```

-In ECMAScript 2015 you can also use object method shortand and write methods like so:
+In ECMAScript 2015 you can also use object method shorthand and write methods like so:

 ```js
 var widget = {